-- 7.(10)1Periodic Status Reports.
-The Component auditors shall forward a summary of audit reports and the status of their respective Audit Plans in a format and time prescribed by the Director for inclusion in the quarterly Board agenda materials. - 7.(10)2Follow-Up Audit Work.
-The Director shall prescribe a followup audit tracking system for use by the Component auditors to ensure timely follow-up on all audit recommendations. - 7.(10)3By Component President.
-To keep the Component auditors more informed as to proposed operational changes at each Component, the President shall share, with the Componenthoused auditor, distribution lists of committee meetings and meeting agendas for upcoming selected committee meetings.
-Upon written request of the Director and/or the Component auditor, the President shall provide access to and copies of specific committee minutes and agendas. - 7.(10)4External Audit Communications.
-The System Director of Audits and Analysis shall act as the System and Component general liaison with the State Auditor's Office.
-Each Component auditor shall function as the on-site liaison between that Component and the State Auditor's Office or other external auditors.
-The auditor shall notify the Director of any external audit work, planned entrance and exit conferences, and significant audit issues promptly and timely upon notification by the State Auditor's Office or external auditors.
+Component-housed auditors to ensure timely follow-up on all audit recommendations.

+7.(10)3 External Audit Communications.
+The System Chief Audit Director shall act as the System and Component general liaison with the State Auditor's Office.
+Each Component-housed Director shall function as the on-site liaison between that Component and the State Auditor's Office or other external auditors.
+The Componentbased Director shall notify the System Chief Audit Executive of any external audit work, planned entrance and exit conferences, and significant audit issues promptly and timely upon notification by the State Auditor's Office or external auditors.